revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-34. Tell me the way how to give a different name to a field while executing a select query?
+34. Tell me the way about how to give a different name to a field while executing a select query?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)